Working with Audio in the Timeline

 1. With Clips view enabled, hover the cursor at the start or end of a clip, below the vertical center.
 The Trim Editing Tool appears.

-2. Control+click and drag to Warp Trim.
-Warp Trim snaps to the grid if Snap is enabled unless you hold the Command key while trimming.
+2. Option+drag (macOS) or Alt+drag (Windows) to Warp Trim.
+Warp Trim snaps to the grid if Snap is enabled unless you hold the Command (macOS) or Windows (Windows) key while trimming.

 warp-trim-clip-view.png